AYCHAIN/GraphSenseCluster/README.md

 # A library implementing cryptocurrency clustering algorithms

 This repository contains several Scala implementations of algorithms/heuristics that are used for linking cryptocurrency transactions.

-## Prerequistes
+## Prerequisites

-Make sure [sbt > 1.0][scala-sbt] is installed:
+Make sure [sbt >= 1.0][scala-sbt] is installed:

     sbt about